bioconda/bioconda-docs/source/developer/dockerfile-inventory.rst

 implemented as a set of tagged Docker containers.

 The bot actions largely consist of relatively simple HTTP requests.
-The code for these actions if maintained in the `src/bioconda_bot
+The code for these actions is maintained in the `src/bioconda_bot
 <https://github.com/bioconda/bioconda-containers/tree/main/images/bot/src/bioconda_bot>`_
 Python package, within the bioconda-containers repo.
 There are different tagged images for the different behaviors of the bot, which are built and pushed in